Lucas0x24/Lucas0x24/README.md

 # 👋 Hi, I'm Lucas

-I'm a cybersecurity automation developer based in Chicago.
-I love building tools that make security easy and scalable.
+I'm a cybersecurity automation developer based in Michigan.
+I love building and useing tools that help automate and secure devices and tasks.

 ## 🧪 Featured Projects